 Therefore one can also see this behavior in leaves $F'$ of $\ls$ near $F$ along $x$.
-In other words $B \cap F'$ is one dimensional locally and has a cusp $x'$ which is near $x$ in $M$.
-We conclude that $B$ is a surface and $\ls \cap B$ induces a one dimensional foliation in $B$.
+In other words $B \cap F'$ is one dimensional locally and has a corner $x'$ which is near $x$ in $M$.
+This analysis shows that $B$ is locally two dimensional, that is, it is a surface.
+In addition $\ls \cap B$ induces a one dimensional foliation in $B$.

-.1in An important property is that the surface $B$ cannot accumulate anywhere in $M$: otherwise one would get two local sheets of $B$ very near each other.
-In that case one of the sheets would have to be either $< \eps$ or $> \eps$ from the boundary, which is impossible.
+.1in An important property is that the surface $B$ cannot accumulate anywhere in $M$: first of all notice that $B_0$ is a closed subset of $M$, because it is defined by a closed condition.
+The way $\eps$ is chosen, a point can be $\eps$ from at most two boundary components.
+If a point $x$ is $\eps$ from a boundary component, then either \ 1) it is not $\eps$ from another boundary component and we constructed a small arc of $B_0$ in that leaf, and this is the only intersection of $B_0$ with a small neigbhborhood of $x$ in its $\ls$ leaf, or \ 2) $x$ is $\eps$ away from exactly two boundary components, $x$ is a corner, and a curve neighborhood containing the corner is the only intersection of $B_0$ with a small neighborhood of $x$ in its $\ls$ leaf.